Knife Skills: How To Trim Skirt Steaks

 The outside skirt is the diaphragm muscle of the cow, cut from the plate, and it comes with a tough membrane attached to it, which needs to be trimmed before it can be cooked.
 Fortunately (or unfortunately) for us, the outside skirt is sold almost exclusively to restaurants, leaving us with the slightly less favorable but far easier to trim inside skirt.

 Inside skirt is part of the flank, and it generally comes with the membrane removed, making trimming an easy job at home.

 When shopping for skirt, there's no need to find prime grade meat.
 Even choice beef will have plenty of fat and flavor, and—provided you cook it right—be plenty tender.

 Some butchers are more careful than others when they cut their skirt steaks—more than once I've found packaged steaks hiding behind the glass counter that are mangled, trimmed too thin in some spots, or accidentally torn apart.
 If at all possible, ask your butcher to unfold the skirt steak for you—a whole steak should be about 2 feet long—so that you can make sure it's intact in large enough sections that you can grill it without worrying about thin bits overcooking.

 Once it's home, all you've got to do is remove some of the excess fat from the exterior, and you're good to go.
-Follow the step-by-step slideshow for more detailed instructions on how to prepare a skirt steak for the grill and then jump to some of the recipes below (and get ready for a brand new one tomorrow!)
+Follow our step-by-step guide for more detailed instructions on how to prepare a skirt steak for the grill and then jump to some of the recipes below.

 Get the Recipes!